benjavicente/benjavicente.dev/public/blog/context-in-web-frameworks/index.md

 const telegram = new Bot(...);
 const github = new Webhooks(...);

-// Atach the handlers for every action api.on("GET", "/", (ctx) => ...)
+// Attach the handlers for every action api.on("GET", "/", (ctx) => ...)
 telegram.on("message", (ctx) => ...)
 github.on("push", (ctx) => ...)